gdbroman/broman.blog/category/literary.md

 permalink: literary/
 ---

-A bunch of poems, and some fiction from times when I really bled.
+A bunch of poems, and some fiction.